lscharck/chrysalis/README.md

-# chrysalis
+# Project Monarch
 ![Image](./logo.png)
-This is the official repo for Project Monarch.
+This is chrysalis, the official repo for Project Monarch.

 A detumbling program for AUSSP.